RapidAPI/DevRel-Stack-Data/guides/posts/saad/api-spec/post.md

 ---

 <Lead>
 There are a lot of APIs out there, each with different specifications.
-The developers define these specifications when building an API.
+The developers define these specifications when building an API to set some standards right from the start.
 Let’s take a look at some of these specifications.
 </Lead>

 ## API Specs

 It is used to standardize data exchange between web services.
-Standardize means the ability of diverse systems, written in different programming languages, to run on different operating systems, or using various technologies to communicate.
+Standardize means the ability of diverse systems, written in different programming languages, to run on different operating systems, or use various technologies to communicate.

 The API specification provides a comprehensive understanding of how an API behaves and links with other APIs.
 It also explains how the API functions and the results to expect when using the API.